TURTLE: A C library for an optimistic stepping through a topography: Conclusion

 \section{Conclusion}

-The \emph{optimistic} method is a fast and efficient method for navigating through topographies.
-Contrary to traditional ray tracing methods, the \emph{optimistic} method proceeds by trials and errors.
+The \emph{optimistic} algorithm is an efficient method for navigating through topographies.
+Contrary to traditional ray tracing methods, the \emph{optimistic} algorithm proceeds by trials and errors.
 It takes the risk of overrunning some details of the geometry.
 In the case of a topography described by a DEM, this risk can be efficiently controlled by adapting the stepping distance as a function of the height above ground.
 Using this strategy, errors are kept below the native accuracy of DEM data.
-In addition, the \emph{optimistic} method naturally handles higher interpolation models between the grid nodes than the traditional flat triangular facets.
+In addition, the \emph{optimistic} algorithm naturally handles higher interpolation models between the grid nodes than the traditional flat triangular facets.
 Differences on the rock depth of the order of the distance between the grid nodes can be observed, when using a triangular tessellation or a bilinear interpolation.

-A dedicated library is implemented in C: TURTLE.
-It provides utilities for navigating through a topography described by a DEM, using the \emph{optimistic} method.
+The TURTLE C library provides utilities for navigating through a topography described by a DEM using the \emph{optimistic} algorithm.
 The elevation data of a DEM are encapsulated in \ics{turtle_map} objects.
 Values between nodes are rendered with a bilinear interpolation.
 Collections of maps, as provided by global DEMs for example, are managed with \ics{turtle_stack} objects.
 The \ics{turtle_client} object provides thread safe access to stacks of maps.
 TURTLE supports a few cartographic projections, including UTM.
 The TURTLE library also provides transforms for representing the topography data in Cartesian ECEF coordinates.
 The top level component of the library is the \ics{turtle_stepper} object.
 It provides navigation functionalities.

-The traversal time of the \emph{optimistic} method does not depend on the number of nodes of the DEM grid, contrary to other methods.
+The traversal time of the \emph{optimistic} algorithm does not depend on the number of nodes of the DEM grid, contrary to other methods.
 It only depends on the extent of the topography, and on its details.
 The more a ray is grazing the ground, the longer its traversal time.
-In addition, the \emph{optimistic} method was implemented in TURTLE with zero extra memory cost, apart from the initial DEM data.
+In addition, the \emph{optimistic} algorithm was implemented in TURTLE with zero extra memory cost, apart from the initial DEM data.
 Thus, this method performs particularly well for large grids, with more than $10^9$ nodes.
-In such cases, an AABB tree is only three times faster while requiring $\mathcal{O}(100)$\,GB of extra memory.
+In such cases, while a BVH algorithm could be ten times faster it would require hundreds of~GB of extra memory.
 Polyhedral meshes are not competitive for large scales.